RoadToSoftwareFactory/swi1-2017/README.md

 ### 1st lesson:

 * visiting Red Hat office including a small tour
+  * meeting at 13:30 in front of the TPB-B building: Purkynova 111 - tram stop "Technologicky park"
 * introduction of the course - University of Helsinki’s Software Factory as inspiration, main idea and objectives
 * discussion about preferences - writing tests, Selenium, refactoring, debugging, …